 Adopting a reactive response to the defined shortcomings of fuel increases is a disaster.
 Transport contributes around 40% of the cost of delivery.
 Not identifying the opportunities now, will surely lead to the demise of many market leaders.

-In addition to this, the Roads and Transport Authority (RTA) have suggested adding a AED 1 fee per delivery, with many of the aggregators delivering over 1million per month, this additional increase could devastate the aggregators, or indeed increase the delivery costs for each of their customers — most likely.
+In addition to this, the Roads and Transport Authority (RTA) have suggested adding a AED 1 fee per delivery, with many of the aggregators delivering in excess of 1 million per month, this additional increase could devastate the aggregators, or indeed increase the delivery costs for each of their customers — most likely.